Inquilaab (album)

-Inquilaab (Urdu: انقلاب, literal English translation: "revolution") is the third studio album and the fourth overall album of the Pakistani band Junoon.
+Inquilaab (Urdu: انقلاب, literal English translation: "revolution") is the third studio album and the fourth album overall of the Pakistani rock band Junoon.
 Although previous albums by Junoon also achieved considerable success, 'Inquilaab' contained the band's first major hit, the patriotic song "Jazba-e-Junoon".
 The album also contained the hit "Saeein," which marked Junoon's foray into what later became the sufi rock sound that Junoon is most popularly associated with.
 Other hits from the album were "Mera Mahi" and "Husan Walo".